- Minority, Women Entrepreneurs Find More Opportunity in Franchise World - February 7, 2022

 “I don’t think the lenders would give me the time of day if I had come in trying to borrow as much as I did for my own sandwich shop,” she said.
 “But this is a proven business with a track record.
 As a first-time owner, I think it’s the best way to go.”

 She’s not alone.
-In a trend referenced by Louisiana State University researchers Aaron Gleiberman and Rebecca Rast in a paper presented at last year’s Marketing Educators Association convention, minorities now own 21.1 percent of franchises with at least five workers, according to data derived from the U.S. Census by the Small Business Administration.
+In a trend referenced by Louisiana State University researchers Aaron Gleiberman and Rebecca Rast in a paper presented at a 2016 Marketing Educators Association convention, minorities now own 21.1 percent of franchises with at least five workers, according to data derived from the U.S. Census by the Small Business Administration.
 That’s up from 15.8 percent in 2007.
 It also far outpaces the general rate of minority business ownership, which was 13.3 percent overall in the most recent data.

 This trend, Gleiberman and Rast assert, is a prime opportunity for business schools to advance the cause of diversifying the ranks of the nation’s business ownership by teaching courses specifically about franchising.